 - Occasionally replace a breastfeed with a ‘grown-up’ alternative.
 Your child might be excited about having a special but healthy drink like a babyccino at a café when he’d normally be at home having a breastfeed.

-- The ‘out of sight, out of mind’ principle can work well.
-You can try leaving your child with someone she’s comfortable with at times when she’d normally have a breastfeed, because she’ll be less likely to miss it if you’re not around.
+- Try the ‘out of sight, out of mind’ principle.
+This involves leaving your child with someone she’s comfortable with at times when she’d normally have a breastfeed, because she’ll be less likely to miss it if you’re not around.

 - Avoid dressing and undressing while your child is around, and wear clothes that make it hard for your child to get to your breasts – for example, dresses rather than separates.